 In evaluating each of these criteria, fleets should consider not just which regions are best suited for electric trucks, but which represent the strongest competitive advantage over diesel trucks.

 “In considering where to deploy electric trucks, there’s a lot to think about – everything from charging infrastructure to which climates the technology operates the best in to where the most funding and incentives are available.
 This framework helps not just fleets, but utilities, OEMs, policymakers, and others think through the many considerations to ensure that wherever they deploy electric trucks that they’re a success.”

 – Patrick Browne, Director of Global Sustainability, UPS

 NACFE performed an initial analysis of where the three criteria intersect to create a “hot spot” for near-term regional haul electric truck deployment.
 A heatmap was developed to identify those regions fleets should consider to be the highest priority for electric truck deployments.

-Regions favorable for electric truck deployments are found across the entire country.
+- Regions favorable for electric truck deployments are found across the U.S. and Canada.

-The Northern California, Southern California, Texas Triangle, Cascadia, Front Range, and Northeast megaregions show particularly high potential.
+- The Northern California, Southern California, Texas Triangle, Cascadia (stretching from Portland, Oregon through Seattle and into Vancouver, Canada), Colorado Front Range, Northeast U.S., Greater Toronto Area, and Greater Montreal show particularly high potential.

-Many trucking operations are not confined to individual states, and as such, fleets should think about electric vehicle deployments at the regional level.
+- Many trucking operations are not confined to individual provinces or states, and as such, fleets should think about electric vehicle deployments at the regional level.

-Expand Analysis to Other Geographies – Using the framework outlined in the report, conduct similar analyses for locations outside the U.S.
+- Expand Analysis to Other Geographies – Using the framework outlined in the report, conduct similar analyses for locations outside the U.S and Canada.